 Failure to obtain parental consent for circumcision; HIPAA and patient privacy

-At 3:20 p.m., a 3-year-old girl was brought to the emergency department (ED) with complaints of fever, lethargy, sore throat, severe leg pain bilaterally with decreased sensation, and absent reflexes.
+A 3-year-old girl was brought to the ED with fever, lethargy, sore throat, severe leg pain bilaterally with decreased sensation, and absent reflexes.

-A 6-year-old boy, accompanied by his mother, came to Pediatrician A for a sick visit on October 21.
+A 6-year-old boy was brought Pediatrician A for a sick visit.
 The child had a five-day history of fussiness, sore throat, coughing, vomiting, stomach pain.

-A five-year-old girl was brought by her parents to a clinic and seen by a pediatrician as a new patient.
+A five-year-old girl was brought to a pediatric clinic.
 The patient came with a one-day history of fever recorded as 104.5 degrees.

 Failure to diagnose appendicitis; Law enforcement exceptions to HIPAA

 Failure to diagnose; Dos and don'ts of renewing your Texas Medical License

 Failure to diagnose pneumonia; Online reputation management for physicians

 Failure to diagnose appendicitis; TMLT adds employment practices liability coverage to all policies